Overview

 symptoms_t3 = "# of symptoms at one-year follow up"))

-## variable variable_label time_point mean sd min max nobs
+## variable variable_label time_point mean median sd min max nobs

 Finally, you can choose what information to return using the only argument.